wiremock/wiremock.org/_docs/quickstart/java-junit.md

 ### Random port numbers

-You can have WireMock (or more accurately the JVM) pick random, free HTTP and HTTPS ports (which is a great idea if you want to run your tests concurrently):
+You can have WireMock (or more accurately the JVM) pick random, free HTTP and HTTPS ports.
+It is a great idea if you want to run your tests concurrently.

 ```java
 @Rule